 - Be aware of food/drink labels that say “sugar-free.”
 These foods contain artificial sweeteners that are made in labs and mimic canned sugar.
 Yes, they have fewer calories, but they can be just as addictive and unhealthy.
 Xylitol and Stevia are okay to use in moderation, but it is important to avoid all others, especially aspartame.

 - Reduce sipping on sugary drinks to reduce tooth decay.
 Here at Creekside, we see decay for this reason all the time.
-We perform sleep dentistry for children with a board certified anesthesiologist.
-Often the kids we see for those procedures frequently used sippy cups for juice.
+Often the kids we see frequently used sippy cups for juice.
 The older kids often have decay problems because of soda pop consumption.
 Drinking water throughout the day helps wash away sugars from your mouth.
 Also, avoid energy drinks, “natural” juices, and creamers.

 - Reduce your caffeine intake by drinking less coffee.
 It’s okay to have a cup every now and then, but it’s important to do so in moderation.
 Green tea is a great alternative to coffee.